Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 Self-finished edge, self-finished edge, self-finished edge... selvedge.

-You understand, Hodor loved this fabric selvedge is its contraction.
+You understood it, Hodor loved this fabric selvedge is a contraction of it.

 A selvedge canvas is therefore a canvas with a finished edge, which does not fray.
 It is delimited by this famous border, most often red.

-How it works ?
-Thanks to the shuttle of a weaving machine which goes back and forth to loop the edge of the fabric on each side.
+How does it work?
+Thanks to the shuttle of a weaving machine which goes back and forth to curl the edge of the fabric on each side.

 Nicolò tells you more in his article on the subject.